RubenBeeftink/url-shortener-front-end/README.md

 # ShortenerFrontEnd
+This application aims to provide a front-end implementation for creating shortened urls.
+It builds upon the api provided in the back-end project. (https://github.com/RubenBeeftink/url-shortener-back-end)

 This project runs angular version 18.2.5.
 It is a basic web application.
 It provides the following functionality:
 - ability to register a user